Ruben Gallego AZ-03

 Gallego in 2013

-Gallego was in the Marines from 2002 to 2006.[9]
-After completing training in the School of Infantry (SOI), he deployed to Iraq with Lima Company, 3rd Battalion, 25th Marines.
+Gallego was in the Marines from 2002 to 2006.[11]
+After completing training in the School of Infantry (SOI), he was deployed to Iraq with Lima Company, 3rd Battalion, 25th Marines.
+Gallego served as a lance corporal.[12]
 The 3/25 lost 46 marines and one Navy corpsman between January 2005 and January 2006.
-Gallego’s best friend died during combat operations in Iraq.[5]
-He served as a lance corporal.[10]
+Gallego’s best friend died during combat operations in Iraq.[7]

 In 2007, Gallego led District 7 Phoenix City Council candidate Michael Nowakowski’s successful campaign before serving as Nowakowski’s chief of staff.[13]
 In 2009, he stepped down as chief of staff to focus on his campaign for the Arizona State House in District 16, which he won in 2010.[14][15]